geopaparazzi/libjsqlite-spatialite-android/README.md

                    * the files setting for the project are set in the `something.mk`file and **not** with `./configure`
          * make a copy of `proj4-4.8.0.mk` as `proj4-4.9.0.mk`
             * check which files have been remove or added
-               * adapt as needed, including specfic setting normaly done with `./configure`
+               * adapt as needed, including specfic settings normaly done with `./configure`

 ---